 Eating “the rainbow” (colorful foods like kale and red bell peppers), as well as super foods like liver or cod liver oil, adds excessive vitamin A. The theory of vitamin A toxicity speculates that the liver pushes iron out to make room for the storage of vitamin A. Excess vitamin A may cause not only anemia, but also eczema, (ironically) eye health issues, mental health issues, kidney problems and much more.

 A temporary low vitamin A diet relieved my iron deficiency.
-While more testing of this theory is needed, it may be helpful to consider the Vitamin A Detox diet (read more here) as a long term solution for anemia.
+While more testing is needed, it may be helpful to consider the Vitamin A Detox diet (read more here) as a long term solution for anemia.

 How to have your iron levels checked

 Where to start before you supplement?
 Iron is measured with a ferritin blood test.
-Doctors don’t always test for ferritin.
+Doctors don’t always test for ferritin (stored iron).

 Doctors’ recommendations for ideal levels of ferritin vary significantly, from 40-70 mcg/L to 70-150 for optimal health.
 Iron can be too low or too high.
 Ask your doctor for a copy of your blood work to see if you’ve been tested and what your numbers are.